Introduction to Online Control

-\subsection{Controllability of time-invariant systems}
+\subsection{Controllability of Time-Invariant Systems}

-Consider the following one-dimensional dynamical system for some small $\varepsilon>0$:
+Consider the following one-dimensional dynamical system for some small \(\varepsilon>0\):

-Clearly, such a system is nominally controllable, as indeed is any one-dimensional system with non-zero $B$.
-However, to reach a state $x=1$ from an initial $x_0=0$ in a constant number of time steps requires a large control input $u_t$ of size at least $1/\varepsilon$.
+Clearly, such a system is nominally controllable, as is indeed any one-dimensional system with nonzero \(B\).
+However, reaching a state \(x=1\) from an initial state \(x_0=0\) in a constant number of time steps requires a large control input \(u_t\) of magnitude at least \(1/\varepsilon\).
 Thus, such a system may be said to be barely controllable.
-This difficulty of controllability is captured in the definition below, which requires not only that $K_k(A,B)$ be full row-rank, but also that such a statement is robust to small changes in $A,B$.
+This difficulty is captured by the definition below, which requires not only that \(K_k(A,B)\) has full row rank, but also that the corresponding Gram matrix be well conditioned.

-\begin{definition} A time-invariant linear dynamical system $(A,B)$ is $(k,\kappa)$-strongly controllable if and only if
+\begin{definition} A time-invariant linear dynamical system \((A,B)\) is \((k,\kappa)\)-strongly controllable if and only if

 \end{definition}